-My oldest dog isn’t a fan of toys and she’s on a restricted diet which is disappointing, for her at least, because food is her one true love, so I make her a special Christmas meal which sticks within the remits of her diet.
+My oldest dog is on a restricted diet which is disappointing, for her at least, because food is her one true love, so I make her a special Christmas meal which sticks within the remits of her diet.

 I’m not sure she cares that love was poured into the menu to keep it safe for her to eat, I don’t really care though, this is as much about me knowing I’m giving her a special treat as the five minutes it’ll take her to consume it.

 Then, I’ll look at what my dogs use on a daily basis and what I’d love them to have.

 I’ll ask myself if there was a time of year that I wished we had something only to discover we didn’t and could have benefited.

 For example, last Summer Mia’s mobility completely went.
 Combined with illness, we barely left her side for months but that’s not practical long term, so eventually, we had to leave her for a short period.

 When we did, our dog treat dispensing cameras were essential.
 If one broke, I’d have to replace it in an instant so I’ll consider if it’s still performing as it once did and what the warranty status is.

 It may sound excessive, but once you’ve tried one your life will be forever changed and I don’t say this lightly.
 I recently shared two with celebrity friends, a Real Housewives of Cheshire star and social media star Bryan the Miniature Dachshund, and both said the same thing.

 Using ours, I can settle my dogs down if they’re anxious and barking, they can hear my voice and I can hear theirs, I can give them treats and it gives me enormous peace of mind.
 It’s a piece of modern technology that makes my life and that of my dogs, richer.